KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown when a subsequent instance of a single-instance application is unable to connect to the first application instance.

-    throw [Microsoft.VisualBasic.ApplicationServices.CantStartSingleInstanceException]::New("This exception is thrown when a subsequent instance of a single-instance application is unable to connect to the first application instance.")
+    throw [Microsoft.VisualBasic.ApplicationServices.CantStartSingleInstanceException]::New('This exception is thrown when a subsequent instance of a single-instance application is unable to connect to the first application instance.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/Microsoft.VisualBasic.ApplicationServices.CantStartSingleInstanceException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/Microsoft.VisualBasic.ApplicationServices.CantStartSingleInstanceException.aspx)